MCDReforged/MCDReforged/docs/source/quick_start/install.rst

 Using Docker
 ~~~~~~~~~~~~

-MCDR provides Docker images for you to use.
+MCDR also provides Docker images as an option.
 See :doc:`/docker` for more details

-Specify MCDR version by specify the tag of the image.
-If you're using the latest version, MCDR should always being up to date.
+Specify MCDR version by specify the tag of Docker image.
+If you use ``latest``, MCDR should always being up to date

-Compared to the two methods above, Docker has a more convoluted learning path, but convenient for some advanced usages.
+Compared to the two methods above, Docker has a more convoluted learning path, but convenient for some advanced usages

 System package manager?
 ~~~~~~~~~~~~~~~~~~~~~~~